Classic Safari: Kenya & Tanzania

-This morning we gather for a briefing on the journey ahead.
-Then we see highlights of Kenya’s cosmopolitan capital city, stopping for a tour of the Karen Blixen Museum, the one-time home of the Danish writer who, as Isak Dinesen, wrote Out of Africa.
+We see highlights of Kenya’s cosmopolitan capital city today, stopping for a tour of the Karen Blixen Museum, the one-time home of the Danish writer who, as Isak Dinesen, wrote Out of Africa.
 We also visit the Giraffe Centre, which provides nature education to Kenyan schoolchildren and where we see several of the endangered Rothschild’s giraffe here up close.
 After returning to our hotel late this afternoon, tonight we enjoy a welcome dinner at our hotel.
 B,D

-We travel by mini-bus this morning to Amboseli National Park in the shadow of snowcapped Mt.
+We travel by mini-bus this morning to Amboseli National Park in the shadow of snow-capped Mt.
 Kilimanjaro, the Maasai’s “white mountain” and the world’s tallest free-standing mountain at 19,336 feet.
-The reserve comprises five main wildlife habitats: open plains, acacia woodland, rocky thorn bush country, swamps, and marshland.
-Known for its large elephant population (an estimated 650 elephants live here, more than in any other Kenyan preserve), Amboseli boasts wide, dry plains also teeming with herds of wildebeest, zebra, impala, and giraffe – as we may see on this afternoon’s game drive.
-Tonight we have dinner together at our lodge.
+Known for its large elephant population, Amboseli boasts wide, dry plains also teeming with herds of wildebeest, zebra, impala, and giraffe – as we may see on this afternoon’s game drive.
 B,L,D

 Tanzania has 13,000 square miles of protected parkland, more than any other country.
 We travel today to peaceful Lake Manyara National Park, one of Tanzania’s smallest and most diverse parks.
 Bordered by the dramatic Western Escarpment of the Great Rift Valley, Lake Manyara is notable for its abundant birdlife, diverse vegetation, tree-climbing lions, and hippos.
 We take an afternoon game drive.
 B,L,D

 Lake Manyara offers the essence of Tanzania’s safari experience.
-Along with the lake itself, the park boasts a varied ecosystem of forest, grassy floodplain, and acacia woodland that attracts herds of plains animals plus hippo, monkeys, and baboons.
-On today’s two game drives, we get a taste of this incredibly diverse landscape and the plentiful wildlife here.
+Along with the lake itself, the park boasts a varied ecosystem of forest, grassy floodplain, and acacia woodland that attracts herds of plains animals, plus hippo, monkeys, and baboons.
+On today’s two game drives, we get a taste of this incredibly diverse landscape and wildlife.
 B,L,D

 This morning we enjoy a final game drive at Lake Manyara then after lunch set out for Ngorongoro, a UNESCO Conservation Area, International Biosphere Reserve, and site of Ngorongoro Crater, the world’s largest intact volcanic caldera.
 On the crater’s floor is Africa in microcosm: grassland, swampland, lakes, forest, mountains, and unparalleled wildlife, including the rare black rhino, hippo, wildebeest, zebra, eland, gazelle, and black-maned lion.
 B,L,D